nhs-r-community/FunnelPlotR/README.md

 (2005)](https://qualitysafety.bmj.com/content/14/5/347)<br>

-It draws funnel plots using `ggplot2` and allows users to specify whether they want ‘overdispersed’ limits, setting a Winsorisation percentage (default 10%)
+It draws funnel plots using `ggplot2` and allows users to specify whether they want t adjust the funnel plot limits for ‘overdispersion.’
+This adjustment makes the assumption that we are dealing with clusters of values (means) at institutions that are themselves arranged around a global mean.
+We then have ‘within’ institution variation and ‘between institution’ variation.
+The process assessed the expected variance in our data, and where it is greater than that expected by the Poisson distribution, uses the difference as a scaling factor.
+It is then used in an additive fashion, after ‘robustifying’ the data by either Winsorised or truncated (with a default 10% at each end of the distribution.)

+Methods are based on those presented in Spiegelhalter’s papers and the Care Quality Commission’s Intelligent Monitoring methodology documents.
-There is a variant method for this, used in the NHS’ Summary Hospital Mortality Indicator’<br> [Summary Hospital-level Mortality Indicator, NHS Digital, SHMI specification](https://digital.nhs.uk/data-and-information/publications/ci-hub/summary-hospital-level-mortality-indicator-shmi)
+There is a variant method for standardised ratios, used in the NHS’ Summary Hospital Mortality Indicator’<br> [Summary Hospital-level Mortality Indicator, NHS Digital, SHMI specification](https://digital.nhs.uk/data-and-information/publications/ci-hub/summary-hospital-level-mortality-indicator-shmi)
 <br>